 That law may be expedient, but it's also dangerous.
 Untrained jailers shouldn't handle mentally ill prisoners, who make up at least 20 percent of the jail population.

-Texas accounts for a troubling 10 percent, or more, of U.S. jail deaths, frequently violating the constitutional right to adequate healthcare established, and upheld, by federal courts over the last 40 years.
+Texas accounts for a troubling 10 percent, or more, of U.S. jail deaths, frequently violating the constitutional right to adequate health care established, and upheld, by federal courts over the last 40 years.

-Negligence alone does not account for every prisoner death in Texas jails.
-Suspects often enter county jails in poor health.
+To be sure, suspects often enter county jails in poor health.
 Still, many deaths were preventable, including last year's death of Rhonda Newsome, 50, in the Anderson County Jail.

 Across the Lone Star State, county jail deaths occur largely unnoticed, unexamined, and unreported, even by local newspapers.